leveris133t/API-docs/jumio/jumio.md

 5. Send the `scanReference`and `status` with `/setScanTransactionStatus`

-6. Return to the onboarding flow.
+6. Return to the onboarding flow

 ![Handling jumio on mobile](jumio-handling-on-web.png)